Key takeaways

 FAQ

-Which model is best overall?
-There isn't one.
-The right answer is "best for the specific job."
+None of them.
+The real answer is "best for this job."
 Claude is strongest at long-form nuance.
-ChatGPT is strongest at structured utility.
+ChatGPT is strongest at structured work.
 Gemini is strongest at long context and grounding.

-Do I need to subscribe to all of them?
-For a real production pipeline, yes — base subs to Claude ($20/mo) and ChatGPT ($20/mo) plus image generation via API metering covers most teams.
-Total base spend: $40–$60/month for the model layer.
-Significantly cheaper than most "AI marketing tools" that wrap one of these models with a markup.
+For a real pipeline, yes.
+Base subs to Claude ($20/mo) and ChatGPT ($20/mo) plus image generation billed by API usage covers most teams.
+That's $40–$60/month for the model layer.
+A lot cheaper than most "AI marketing tools" that just wrap one of these models and add a markup.